 Bring your energy and get ready to cheer for thousands of runners and walkers, from all across the country, as they speed their way along the 26.2 and 13.1 mile courses.
-Starting at the University of Wisconsin–Fox Valley on Midway Road in Menasha and ending at Riverside Park in Neenah, the course winds through six Fox Cities communities.
+Starting at the University of Wisconsin–Oshkosh Fox Cities Campus on Midway Road in Menasha and ending at Riverside Park in Neenah, the course winds through six Fox Cities communities.
 You can be a great spectator with some simple tips and directions to make it a fun day!

 Best Viewing Spots & Road Closures

 Check out the links below for race day maps, road closures/detours and suggested viewing sites and how to get from one location to the next: